WORLD SLEEP SOCIETY ANNOUNCES

-ROCHESTER, MN –June 1, 2019— The sleep research trainee applicants for the World Sleep Society International Sleep Research Training Program (ISRTP) inaugural class of 2020 have been selected.
-After receiving applications to join the mentor/mentee training program in sleep medicine and research from half a dozen countries, five applicants were selected.
-Congratulations to Leila Emami, MD (Iran), Hyeon Jin Kim, MD (Republic of Korea), Ximena Omlin, PhD (United Kingdom), Wenjing (Athena) Wang, MD (China) and Liyue (Adell) Xu, MD (China).
+ROCHESTER, MN –July 31, 2019— The sleep research trainee applicants for the World Sleep Society International Sleep Research Training Program (ISRTP) class of 2021 have been selected.
+After receiving applications to join the mentor/mentee training program in sleep medicine and research from several countries, nine applicants were selected.
+Congratulations to Andrey Golovatyuk, MD (Russia), Wenjing Jiang, PhD (China), Soriul Kim, PhD, MPH (Republic of Korea), Arezu Najafi, MD (Iran), Hua Qin, PhD (China), Yun Shen, MD, PhD (China), Xi Zhang, MBBS, MM (China), Yuan Zhang, MD, PhD (China) and Bingqian Zhu, PhD (China).

 The overarching goal of the program is to prepare sleep trainees from various countries throughout the world for future leadership in basic and/or clinical sleep research.
 The ISRTP will provide an opportunity for these trainees to train at major academic institutions so they can acquire sleep research skills and observe management of patients with sleep disorders from experienced scientists and clinicians.

-“The ISRTP is an exciting opportunity for future advancement in the field of sleep medicine and research,” states Charles M. Morin, PhD, President of World Sleep Society.
-“This formal process to ensure the field thrives and grows through hands-on training will actively fulfill our society’s mission to advance sleep health worldwide.”
+“The ISRTP is a stimulating mentoring program that will contribute to the advancement of the field of sleep medicine and research,” states Birgit Högl, MD (Austria), President of World Sleep Society.
+“Through hands-on training, this program will ensure the field thrives and grows, actively fulfilling our society’s mission to advance sleep health worldwide.”

-“Prior to ISRTP,” Clete Kushida, MD, PhD explains, “there was no formalized process to select the best international trainees whom would optimally benefit from a 1-year comprehensive training program.
-The ISRTP will provide such an opportunity through World Sleep Society.”
+“Through ISRTP,” Clete Kushida, MD, PhD explains, “there is now a formalized process to select the best international trainees whom would optimally benefit from a one-year comprehensive training program in our field.”

 ISRTP Mentor sites